 What will they write about?
 Keep in mind that question-driven assignments are more effective than topic-driven ones.
 For more on this point, see my TLC Blog post here.

 Check out the History Writing: DBQ Essays page for more information on how to prepare students for research and writing, esp. in history.
 The "DBQ Approach" is like writing a research paper with training wheels, so it's a good place to start.
+See also the PARCC Prep page--specifically the Research Simulation Writing Task--for more ideas about how to help students build effective essays.

 For support on how to teach students to build "quote sandwiches" (context, evidence, and explanation), check out these TLC Blog posts on quote sandwiches.